flakjakk/my-project/docs/transkei.md

 I remember fishing with Geoff at Flat Rocks the one time.
 The tide was coming in so we had to be careful - at high tide the rocks are completely covered, and the sea at the Wild Coast is, well, _wild_!

 We'd made our last-ditch casts and were thinking of packing up as we were already dodging waves when a fish took Geoff's line with a vengeance.
-I reeled my line in and scrambled to get our gear together while Geoff tried to bring the fish in and onto the Flats.
+I reeled my line in and scrambled to get our gear together while Geoff brought the fish in and onto the Flats.
 Because the waves were knee-deep we couldn't see what it was until he pulled it in close: the biggest Moonie I've ever seen!
 We just managed to make it back to the rocks before the tide came surging in _hard_, covering the Flats completely.

 **Shelly Beach**